 Since the CAG System's inception, a number of planning efforts and associated documents have influenced where trails and open space corridors are and what they look like.
-More than that, these efforts have also laid out the framework that the

-Parks, Recreation and Cultural Resources (PRCR) Department has used to plan, design, construct, and maintain the CAG System.
+More than that, these efforts have also laid out the framework that PRCR has used to plan, design, construct, and maintain the CAG System.
 These extant planning documents provide the context of why the CAG System was developed, what the vision was for the future of the CAG System at that time, and what challenges the CAG System has encountered throughout its history.